 Custody determinations are often the most emotionally challenging and stressful part of any divorce.
 There are few parents who want to give up any time with their kids, but splitting up as a couple usually means that you will spend less time with your kids than you did when you were married.
 Our Denver divorce lawyers will help you understand your rights when it comes to parental responsibilities, including likely outcomes at trial.
 In this way, we can help you make an informed decision about how to move forward in your divorce case.

-In most cases involving custody, one parent will be required to pay child support to the other parent.
+In many cases involving parental responsibilities, one parent will be required to pay child support to the other parent.
 In Colorado, child support is based on the income shares model, which ensures that a fair share of each parent’s income and resources is given to their child(ren).
 Typically, the parent with fewer overnights will pay child support to the other parent, although each case is unique.
 Our law firm can work with you to help you understand how child support works in Colorado, and will advocate for you to ensure that your interests are represented.

-Work with a Seasoned Denver Divorce Attorney
+Work with an Experienced Denver Divorce Attorney

+Divorce and family law matters are governed by Colorado statutes and case law, and outcomes can vary based on the specific facts of each case.
 No one plans to get divorced when they say “I do.”
 While divorce is never easy, having experienced legal representation can make the process smoother.
 When you know your rights and understand how Colorado law will likely be applied in your case, you can make smarter decisions.
 Our team of skilled Colorado divorce lawyers will advocate for you through each step of the process.

 At Solutions Based Family Law, we help our clients achieve the best possible outcome for their case based on their unique circumstances.
 Our goal is to help our clients find the right solution for them, whether that be working out a divorce agreement or taking their case to court to enforce their rights.
 To learn more or to schedule a consultation with a Denver divorce lawyer, give us a call at 866-546-6845 or fill out our online contact form.